Armando Rodriguez, M.D., Mental Illness Stigma Among Latinos

-(En español) Armando Rodriguez, M.D., is an internist for a multi-specialty medical group in Miami, Florida.
+(En Español) Armando Rodriguez, M.D., is an internist for a multi-specialty medical group in Miami, Florida.
 He was born in the United States in 1961—two weeks after his parents arrived from Cuba.
 His main patient base is Medicare and Medicaid recipients of color.
-Below he discusses his personal experience with depression, mental illness stigma in Latino communities, and how he screens primary care patients for mental illness.
+Below he discusses his personal experience with depression, mental illness stigma among Latinos, and how he screens primary care patients for mental illness.

 What has been your history with depression?